mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 ### How Agent Error Handling Changes Your Data

-In early versions of my AI agent responsible for processing requests, the code did not explicitly handle model errors.
+In early versions of my AI chat agent, the code did not explicitly handle model errors.
 When the underlying model rejected a request, the error information was simply passed along to the next layer in the stack.
 From a control-flow perspective, this worked fine.

 From a data perspective, it didn’t.